BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by Natural Sciences and Engineering Research Council of Canada (RGPIN-2020-04744) and Intel Labs via the Private-AI consortium, and by the Academy of Finland (decision 339514). \end{arxiv}
+This work is supported in part by Natural Sciences and Engineering Research Council of Canada (grant number RGPIN-2020-04744), Intel (in the context of the Private AI consortium), the Government of Ontario, and the Academy of Finland (decision 339514).
+Views expressed in the paper are those of the authors and do not necessarily reflect the position of the funders.
+Our performance evaluation was facilitated in part by a gift of cloud credits from Amazon Web Services.